 Councils Environmental Health Officers monitor and regulate commercial food preparation within the Shire.
 Unregulated food handling and storage is a potential risk to the public's health and safety, therefore regulations have been put in place for the safety and hygiene of food for all customers.
 If you are concerned about poor food handling or food borne illness, refer to the relevant section below for more information.

 If you wish to establish a permanent or temporary food business, these premises may need to be licenced and/or approved by Council.
-Further information is provided in the Who needs licence? and Starting a food business sections below.
+For further information click on the Licencing and Starting a food business tabs below.

 Activities that do not require a licence still carry an obligation to ensure that food for sale is safe and suitable.
 Food safety is also important at home with many cases of food borne illness resulting from poor food handling in the home.
-To enhance your knowledge of food safety and hygiene, you may wish to undertake the free online training available on this page or read through the many fact sheets available through the web links opposite.
+To enhance your knowledge of food safety and hygiene, you may wish to undertake the free online training available on the Food safety training tab or read the many fact sheets available on this page.

 Who needs a licence?